TimUntersberger/nog/docs/configuration/bar.md

 import 'nog/components' as C;
 ```

-Defining the components used by the bar can be done by setting `components` which is a [map]() that can contain the following properties
+Defining the components used by the bar can be done by setting `components` which is an [object](scripting/types?id=object) that can contain the following properties

 | Key    | Value | Description                      |
 |--------|-------|----------------------------------|